GoodWorkLabs/risu/README.markdown

 ## Viewing Data
 The data can be viewed with any query browser available for your database of choice.

-### Generating Reports
+### Generating NessusReports
-To generate a report please execute the following after the the data is parsed into the database.
+To generate a NessusReport please execute the following after the the data is parsed into the database.

-	% risu -t <TEMPLATE_NAME> -o "REPORT_NAME.pdf"
+	% risu -t <TEMPLATE_NAME> -o "NessusReport_NAME.pdf"

 ### Risu Console